AtomMaterialUI/material-theme-docs/docs/getting-started.md

 - IDE versions 2020.2 > from version `5.3.0`
 - IDE versions 2020.3 > from version `5.6.0` up to `5.7.0`
 - IDE versions 2021.1 > from version `6.0.0`

+## Premium Support

+From version 6.0.0 the plugin has become a freemium plugin.

+Please refer [here]({{ site.baseurl }}/docs/pricing) for more details and [this blog post]({{ site.baseurl }}/docs/about-subscription-model) to better understand the reasons behind this choice.

+*[freemium]: The plugin is free but some functionalities are under a paywall.